tpaviot/ProcessScheduler/README.md

 ## License/Author

 ProcessScheduler is distributed under the terms of the GNU General Public License v3 or (at your option) any later version.
-It is currently developed and maitained by Thomas Paviot (tpaviot@gmail.com).
+It is currently developed and maintained by Thomas Paviot (tpaviot@gmail.com).